Domestic Violence Whole Family Care

-We are certified by the Utah Association of Domestic Violence Treatment Providers to provide individual and group counseling for survivors and perpetrators of domestic violence.
-Our therapists are trained in a variety of techniques, integrating trauma-focused care and quality mental health services to create a healing environment.
+We are certified by the Utah Association of Domestic Violence Treatment Providers to provide individual and group counseling for survivors and intervention for those who have used violence with their families.
+Our therapists are trained in a variety of techniques, integrating trauma-focused care and quality mental health services to create a healing environment for the trauma of living with violence.
+We understand that domestic violence is traumatic for everyone involved.
+We help create an environment of accountability and responsibility for bringing peace to our families and our communities.

 Domestic Violence Assesments

-We provide full, state-certified assessments for individuals who have been charged with domestic violence and are seeking an evaluation for treatment needs.
+We provide full, state-certified assessments for individuals who have been charged with domestic violence and are seeking an evaluation for intervention needs.
+We work with the courts, probation, DCFS, ecclesiastical leaders, families, and your established networks of support to create a tailored-to-you plan for increasing the peace & love in your life, after an act of violence.

 Men's Peace Keepers Group

-This group is for men who are choosing to focus on communication skills, empathy, & accountability, so they can have stronger, healthier relationships & more safety in their families and communities.
+This group is for men who have used violence with their families or loved ones and are choosing to change.
+We focus on empathy, accountability, and communication skills, so they can have stronger, healthier relationships & more safety in their families and communities.
 If you are interested in this group, please contact our office for an evaluation appointment.

 Trauma Survivor Counseling Services